ka-moamoa/facebit-ios/README.md

 # Troubleshooting
 ## MacOS Version
-Since the application is built using [Catalyst](https://developer.apple.com/mac-catalyst/) which is a new feature of Apple ecosystem development, macOS Big Sur (11) is required to run the application on Mac.
+Since the application is built using [Catalyst](https://developer.apple.com/mac-catalyst/) which is a new feature of Apple ecosystem development, macOS Big Sur (11) or above is required to run the application on Mac.

 ## MacOS Running
 Occasionally when developing on macOS, The application does not properly close when stopping the application in Xcode and the following error is displayed.
 To fix, open Activity Monitor and search `facebit` and force quit the application.